 You may admire your manager, but you need to dig deep into what the new role is actually about.
 “Do you know what expectations your boss has created in the new bank?
 Can you live up to them?” says Chamberlain.
 “Make sure you understand the bank you’re joining – its culture, financial situation and strategy.
 There are banks with extremely outdated IT systems and very bureaucratic procedures, for example.
 Avoid nasty surprises.”

-If possible, don’t move at the exact same time as your boss, says Paul Heng, founder of NeXT Corporate Coaching Services in Singapore.
+If possible, don’t move at the exact same time as your boss.
 “If you don’t wait at least three months, you could create the perception that you’ll always move jobs in a hurry – future potential employers won’t like that,” he adds.
 “Not jumping immediately also lets you see whether your boss is happy in their role – a good indication of whether you will be too,” says Richard Aldridge, a director at recruiters Black Swan Group in Singapore.

 If your boss genuinely wants you to join them, they should be willing to push the new bank to offer you more money, better benefits and a promotion.
-And if you’re moving with several other team members, you’re also within your rights to discuss a sign-on or guarantee bonus, says Levina Poon, head of banking at recruiters Connected Group in Hong Kong.
+And if you’re moving with several other team members, you’re also within your rights to discuss a sign-on or guarantee bonus, says Levina Poon, a senior consultant at recruiters Hudson.

 You must also think beyond the immediate benefits mentions above.
 “Talk to your manager about what might happen in two years’ time – what’s the career progression like at the new firm?
 Is the bank expanding?
 Can the role expand?” says Aldridge.